boyski/pmaudit/README.md

 slightly stale data to do parallel builds.
 Or use it occasionally to find gaps in hardwired data, or to debug a particular build race, etc.

-### Permission Problems

-Due to the necessity of updating access times (atimes) you may need to own the input files.
-In any build scenario you'd need the right to write output files anyway, and of course you'd own those, so this basically extends the ownership requirement to prerequisite files.

 ### Unseen Files

 The script needs to know which files to monitor, and files in an unmonitored area will not be recorded.
 This can be seen as a feature or a bug.
-For instance, when compiling a collection of .c and .h files do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
-Regardless, it will only record accesses to files in monitored locations, which can be configured with the --watch option, and monitored locations must generally be writable.
+For instance, when natively compiling a project of C code do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
+Pmaudit will only record accesses to files in monitored locations, which can be configured with the --watch option, and monitored locations should generally be writable.

 The simplest approach here is to start the build from the base of the source tree using the GNU make -C option or equivalent e.g.:

-    $ cd sub/dir && pmaudit ... -- make ...       # BAD
+    $ cd sub/dir && pmaudit -- make ...       # BAD
-    $ pmaudit ... -- make -C sub/dir ...          # GOOD
+    $ pmaudit -- make -C sub/dir ...          # GOOD

-since the default watch location is the current working directory.
+Since the default watch location is the current working directory, the first case will see only files under sub/dir while the second will see all files in the source tree.

 ### Atimes Not Updated Due to Mount Settings